Privacy

 • Media Regulators

-We use trusted processors to support our technology, and we have contracts in place to ensure they keep your data safe.
+We also work with trusted processors who support our technology and services.
+We have contracts in place to ensure they handle your data securely and lawfully.

 6. How to opt out